palakbatra1999/expenseManager/README.md

 Expense Manager:

 Expense Manager is a full-stack application designed to help users manage their income and expenses effectively.
-It allows users to easily log transactions, view their balance, and track spending patterns.
+It lets users easily log transactions, view their balance, and track spending patterns.

 Features ->
 📝 User Authentication: Secure login and registration.